 The Freshman Summer Research Fellowship program provides support for a summer research experience under the supervision of a Yale faculty member.
 Applicants are expected to have laid an appropriate foundation through their coursework and to present a well-developed proposal for a research project with substantial pedagogic and scholarly merit.

 Award recipients will perform research during the summer, and will participate in summer and academic year activities of the Freshman Summer Research Fellowship program, including journal clubs, seminars, symposia and dinners.

 Eligibility and Application

-Stipend support of $3440-$4300 is normally granted for a full time 8-10 week summer research experience.
-When necessitated by the academic objectives of the project, research experiences of shorter or longer duration or intensity may be considered for support at proportionate levels.
-In exceptional cases, support may be considered for other research-related expenses.
+Stipend support of $3440-$4300 is granted for 8-10 weeks of summer research (which should be consecutive and full-time, with no other commitment, such as employment or courses) under the supervision of a Yale University faculty member.
 Currently enrolled freshmen proposing research in the natural sciences, engineering, mathematics and computer science are eligible to apply.
-Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will normally be conducted at Yale.
+Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will be conducted at Yale.